The Triumph

 That is triumph in history: not applause, but fidelity.
 Final triumph is the vision of God with the saints.

-The Church's triumph is already begun in Christ and not yet complete in manifestation.
+The Church's triumph has already begun in Christ and is not yet complete in manifestation.
 The remnant must therefore work without illusion and hope without fear.
 Christ reigns now.
 Christ will be manifested fully.
+History matters, but heaven is the end.

 Footnotes